withastro/docs/src/pages/en/tutorial/2-astro-pages/index.md

 1. See a list of any files that have changed since your last commit to GitHub.

-    🖥️ Go to the Source Control tab in VS Code
+    - Go to the **Source Control tab** in VS Code (or the GitHub tab in CodeSandbox)

-    🌐 CodeSandbox: Go to the GitHub tab.  (n/a in StackBlitz: Press the Commit button.)

-    You should see `about.astro` and `blog.astro` listed as files that have changed.
+    - You should see `index.astro`, `about.astro` and `blog.astro` listed as files that have changed.

-2. Enter a commit message (e.g. "Added two new pages - about and blog") in the text box, and press `CTRL+Enter` to commit the change to your current workspace. (n/a in StackBlitz: Enter a commit message and click "Commit.")
+2. Enter a commit message (e.g. "Added two new pages - about and blog") in the text box, and press `CTRL+Enter` to commit the change to your current workspace.
-3. Click the button to "Sync Changes" to GitHub. (n/a in StackBlitz)
+3. Click the button to "Sync Changes" to GitHub.
 4. After waiting a few minutes, visit your Netilify URL to verify that your changes are published live.

-[Can add a link to more info re checking builds/deployment on Netlify.com]

 :::tip[commit and deploy regularly]
 Follow these steps every time you stop working!
 Your changes will be updated in your GitHub repository, and your Netlify website will be rebuilt and republished.